Religious Studies

 Choose a subject:

 Religious Studies is a core subject within St Mary’s curriculum.
-In Religious Studies we will provide an inspiring curriculum that:

 • Develops a coherent understanding of the Catholic faith and an appreciation of the spiritual, cultural and moral diversity within the world.